Police: 1 injured in shooting in Walker - NewsBreak

 Walker Police Department Chief Keith Mankel said detectives were still working to learn what led up to the shooting.

-He said witnesses reported seeing a black car, perhaps a Ford Focus or Chrysler 200, driving away after shots were fired.
+He said witnesses reported seeing a black car, perhaps a Ford Focus or Chrysler 200, driving away afterward.

-The chief said the man who was shot was believed to be the intended target and there was not a threat to the public.
+The chief said the person who was shot was believed to be the intended target and there was not a threat to the public.

 Anyone with information about the shooting can call Walker police at 616.453.5441 or Silent Observer at 616.774.2345.
 Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.